Yossi-Roset/LogiExport/README.md

 Use your existing file as a template.
 Distribution ready file – no macros and security issues.
 Data context included – embed your selections, variables etc. in the file.

+**Getting Started with LogiExport in SaaS**

+- In the Management Console, go to the Extensions section and click Add in the upper right-hand corner.
+- In the pop-up, click Browse to select an extension file, or drop a file in the designated area.
+- Click Upload.
+- In the Management Console, go to the Content Security Policy section and Click Add in the upper right-hand corner.
+- In the dialog, set the Name to "LogiExport"
+- set the Origin to "prod.logsys.co.il"
+- check the following Directives: connect-src, object-src, script-src.
+- Click Add.

 Documentation: https://logiexport.logsys.co.il/documentation/